Using Brouwer's fixed point theorem: A game model for Brouwer's fixed point theorem

-Finally, we get (Br2)$\Longrightarrow$(Br1): if $f\: B^d\to B^d$ has no fixed point, then we set $g(\xx)\assg\frac{f(\xx)-\xx}{| f(\xx)-\xx|}$.
+Finally, we get (Br2)$\Longrightarrow$(Br1): If $f\: B^d\to B^d$ has no fixed point, then we set $g(\xx)\assg\frac{f(\xx)-\xx}{| f(\xx)-\xx|}$.
 This defines a map $g\:B^d\to S^{d-1}$ that has a fixed point $\xx_0\in S^{d-1}$ by (Br2), with $\xx_0=\frac{f(\xx_0)-\xx_0}{| f(\xx_0)-\xx_0|}$.
 But this implies $f(\xx_0) =\xx_0(1+t)$ for $t\assg{| f(\xx_0)-\xx_0|}>0$, and this is impossible for $\xx_0\in S^{d-1}$. \endproof

-In the following we use the unit cube $[0,1]^d$ instead of the ball~$B^d$: it should be clear that the Brouwer fixed point theorem equally applies to self-maps of any domain $D$ that is homeomorphic to $B^d$, resp.\ of the boundary $\partial D$ of such a domain.
+In the following we use the unit cube $[0,1]^d$ in place of the ball~$B^d$: It should be clear that the Brouwer fixed point theorem equally applies to self-maps of any domain $D$ that is homeomorphic to the ball~$B^d$, resp.\ of the boundary $\partial D$ of such a domain.

 \proofheader{Proof of the Brouwer fixed point theorem \rm(``HEX $\Longrightarrow$ (Br1)'')} If $f\: [0,1]^d\to [0,1]^d$ has no fixed point, then for some $\epsilon>0$ we have that $| f(\xx)-\xx|_\infty\ge \epsilon$ for all $\xx\in [0,1]^d$ (namely, one can take $\epsilon\assg\min\{| f(\xx)-\xx|_\infty\sep \xx\in [0,1]^d\}$, which exists since $[0,1]^d$ is compact).